 - You can access the original code at SourceForge.net

-- You can access the openSUSE version at OBS home:belphegor_belbel:instlux (see #Licensing doublt if you have questions why personal project is used for development).
+- You can access the Open Build Service at OBS home:belphegor_belbel:instlux (see #Licensing doublt if you have questions why personal project is used for development).

 There are some licensing doubts for compiling/using Windows application in Linux.